technix/atrament-web-ui/README.md

 | `[info]text[/info]` | Display text as an information block.
 Since this is a block element, it is recommended to use it on a whole paragraph.<br>Attributes:<br>`font=system` use system font<br>`side=n` add color to the left infobox side.
 Possible values: `highlight`, `accent`. |
 | `[banner]text[/banner]` | Display text as an banner block.
 Since this is a block element, it is recommended to use it on a whole paragraph.<br>Attributes:<br>`style=accent` use accent color<br>`allcaps=true` display text in all capitals |

 Note: it is not possible to wrap multiple paragraphs with these tags.
-Use &lt;br&gt; tag for line breaks if you need multiline text in tags.
+Use `<br>` tag for line breaks if you need multiline text in tags.

 ## Overlay